lavigneer/ctlptl/docs/rancher-desktop.md

 kind: Cluster
 name: rancher-desktop-advanced
 product: rancher-desktop
-minCPUs: 4
+minCPUs: 6
+memory: 8GB
-kubernetesVersion: v1.31.1
+kubernetesVersion: v1.31.11
 ```

 ### Supported Options

 - **minCPUs**: Configures the number of CPUs allocated to the Rancher Desktop VM
+- **memory**: Configures the amount of RAM allocated to the Rancher Desktop VM
+  - Supported formats: `4GB`, `8GB`, `2048MB` (plain numbers assumed to be GB)
+  - Example: `memory: 8GB`
-- **kubernetesVersion**: Specifies the Kubernetes version to use (e.g., "v1.31.1")
+- **kubernetesVersion**: Specifies the Kubernetes version to use
+  - Accepts versions with or without 'v' prefix (e.g., "v1.31.11" or "1.31.11")
+  - The 'v' prefix will be automatically stripped as Rancher Desktop expects versions without it

 ### Unsupported Options